vitalyrepin/vrepinblog/_posts/2015-09-18-CopyrightedMonumentsFinland.md

 > Non-free images or music samples are allowed if 1) they are not replaceable by free content considering the purpose which they are serving in the article and
 > 2) they are used in accordance with the quotation right of the Finnish copyright law.
 Historically significant non-free images are forbidden, as they could be replaced.
 > Also non-free images of living people are forbidden.

+In in doubt, you can always ask your question in the [Finnish Wikipedia discussion page](https://fi.wikipedia.org/wiki/Keskustelu_Wikipediasta:Lähetystö).
+Finnish Wikipedia community is very friendly.

 ## How?